Alt text: A modern office with wooden furniture, large windows offering a city view, and a mounted TV on a feature wall.

 • Cons: More reflective, so surface imperfections may be more noticeable.

-Although painting can be a DIY project, professional interior painting ensures flawless results with proper preparation and excellent application.
+While painting can be a DIY project, professional interior painting ensures flawless results with proper preparation and high-quality application.

 1. Proper Surface Preparation